 - How to Teach Multiplication

-- The Best Way To Teach The Long Multiplication Method
+- The Best Way To Teach The Standard Algorithm for Multiplication

 So, now you’ve taught it, but of course, you won’t yet be confident they’ve learned it, so the final stage in consolidating long division is practicing it.

 Long division examples

 Here are two long division examples laid out for you:

 Long division questions